freeCodeCamp/freeCodeCamp/guide/english/c/data-types/index.md

  * double takes double the memory and gives 15 decimal places
  * long double takes even more memory and gives 19 decimal places
 * Picking the right data type is important and gives the programmer a lot of control over the program at a low level.

+User Defined Data Types:
+    1.Structure
+    2.Union
+    3.Enumeration

+There are also other data types such as STACK,QUEUE,LINKEDLISTS,TREES,GRAPHS etc,. the above data types can be implemented by using arrays,and other common data types